uk-gov-mirror/hmcts.govuk-frontend/CONTRIBUTING.md

 For more detail, see [testing and linting](/docs/contributing/testing-and-linting.md).

-### Component folder structure and naming

-Component folder and files should be singular, except in cases where they are more commonly used in groups, for example, radios, breadcrumbs and checkboxes.

-An example component exists in `src/components/component-example`.

-Use this as the basis for creating new components.

-The folder structure should be:

-    component-name
-      - `_component-name.scss`
-      - `component-name.html`
-      - `component-name.js`
-      - `README.md`

 ## Browser support
 Your contribution needs to work with certain browsers as set out in [README](../../README.md).
 See also [supporting Internet Explorer 8](../installation/supporting-internet-explorer-8.md).